 Common Name: Pale Spring Beauty

-Claytonia exigua is a Annual up to 0.08 metres tall.
+Claytonia exigua is an annual plant that can grow up to 0.08 metres tall.

 Western N. America - British Columbia southwards.